 The grand courtyard

-The National Palace has 14 courtyards, most of which are closed the public.
-The main courtyard, where you will want to head for is the grand courtyard.
+The National Palace has 14 courtyards, most of which are closed to the public.
+The main courtyard, where you will want to head to the grand courtyard.
 There are three layers of ached colonnades that surround this large space which has a statue of Pegasus at its centre.
 It is hard to capture the expanse of this courtyard in a single picture – it is big!

 The main reason we had come to the National Palace was to see the Diego Rivera murals which are located on the second level.
 Interestingly and appropriately these murals an on the outside walls of the building, which means they are quite often under restoration – but for our visit, there was not a scaffold or painter in sight!

 There are two sections of murals: The History of Mexico, which fills the grand staircase, and a series of panels on the second level depicting the pre-Hispanic era.
 He painted this set of murals between 1929 and 1935.

 After the Mexican Revolution, the Mexican government sponsored a mural project.
 The project’s goal was to reunify the country under the current government.

 The project was headed by three painters—Diego Rivera, José Clemente Orozco, and David Alfaro Siqueiros—and the murals were painted throughout Mexico City and its surrounding areas.